2011 FIFA Women's World Cup final: Summary

 Extra-time began with Japan enjoying better possession as usual, though they still maintained a defensive approach to fight against strong American attacks.
 In 104', when it appeared that they would end the first half of extra-time with no goal, Wambach's powerful header from the centre of the area off of Morgan's excellent pass gave the U.S. a 2–1 lead.
 With the second half of extra-time started, the Japanese looked exhausted and the U.S. appeared to have an advantage.
 However, mistakes by American defenders allowed Miyama and Homare Sawa to make direct threats, though there was no goal.
 But in 117', Japan received a corner kick; Miyama sent a low ball to Sawa, who ran towards the near post, made the corner before any U.S. defender and poked the ball over Solo to level it again.
 The result was kept til the end of extra-time even after Azusa Iwashimizu received a red card, sending the game to a penalty shoot-out.

 For the United States, Shannon Boxx, Lloyd, and Tobin Heath missed three straight kicks, while only Yūki Nagasato missed the net out of Japan's first three attempts.
 Wambach tried to salvage it with a goal, but it went in vain when Saki Kumagai scored the decisive penalty to give Japan the World Cup trophy for the first time.
-They dedicated the trophy as a gift for the Japanese people at home who had suffered a devastating earthquake earlier that year in March.